htmldbjs/htmldbjs/docs/methods/stop.md

 ### `HTMLDB.stop`

-This method adds zeros at the beginning of a given `text` to construct a string with the length of `digitCount`.
+This method stops the `tableElement` loading operations and hide related loaders immediately.

 #### Description